galaxyg0n/IOT1/project/README.md

 The second RPI will be in control of the general environment of the greenhouse.
 It will hold the air quality sensor and the sun light sensor.

 ### RPI3 - (black)
 The third and last RPI will be in charge of the communication and logic.
 It will act as the broker for MQTT.
+This will subscribe to all sensors and collect the data.

 ## Sensors
 - Temperature/Humidity Sensor